firefox1347/OtsuMethod/README.md

 # OtsuMethod
-project for ESTR2018 implementing Otsu's method try to implement Otsu's method using java
+project for ESTR2018 implementing Otsu's method.</br>
+try to implement Otsu's method using java